Han-Sim/blog.hansim.dev/src/pages/posts/0035-JS-loops.md

   hobby: "cooking"
 }

-//add getName() method to the prototype chain.
+// add getName() method to the prototype chain.
 // the object 'Object' is the parent object of every JS object
 //
 Object.prototype.getName = function() {